peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

         PeterO.Numbers.EDecimal ed2,
         PeterO.Numbers.EContext ec);

-Rotates the digits of an arbitrary-precision decimal number's mantissa.
+Rotates the digits of an arbitrary-precision decimal number's significand.

 <b>Parameters:</b>

- * <i>ed</i>: An arbitrary-precision number containing the mantissa to rotate.
-If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa before the rotation begins.
+ * <i>ed</i>: An arbitrary-precision number containing the significand to rotate.
+If this significand contains more digits than the precision, the most-significant digits are chopped off the significand before the rotation begins.

- * <i>ed2</i>: An arbitrary-precision number indicating the number of digits to rotate the first operand's mantissa.
+ * <i>ed2</i>: An arbitrary-precision number indicating the number of digits to rotate the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of digits and the most-significant digits shifted out of the mantissa become the least-significant digits instead.
-If this parameter is negative, the mantissa is shifted to the right by the given number of digits and the least-significant digits shifted out of the mantissa become the most-significant digits instead.
+If this parameter is positive, the significand is shifted to the left by the given number of digits and the most-significant digits shifted out of the significand become the least-significant digits instead.
+If this parameter is negative, the significand is shifted to the right by the given number of digits and the least-significant digits shifted out of the significand become the most-significant digits instead.

  * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
 If this parameter is null or specifies an unlimited precision, this method has the same behavior as  `Shift` .

 <b>Return Value:</b>

-An arbitrary-precision decimal number whose mantissa is rotated the given number of digits.
+An arbitrary-precision decimal number whose significand is rotated the given number of digits.
 Signals an invalid operation and returns NaN (not-a-number) if  <i>ed2</i>
  is a signaling NaN or if  <i>ed2</i>
  is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.